Fasting can be of great help in overcoming cancer, and so can observing something called the ketone-rich diet – read on to learn more

 In 1971 President Nixon declared war on cancer.
 Clearly, we have lost that war, because cancer is fast overtaking heart disease as the number one cause of death in America.

-Hopefully, we are finally coming to understand that to successfully respond to cancer requires changing the environment in our body so that millions of misbehaving cancer cells cannot thrive.
+Hopefully, we are finally coming to understand the knowledge about the 11 body systems and that to successfully respond to cancer requires changing the environment in our body so that millions of misbehaving cancer cells cannot thrive.
 Our emphasis should be on safe and reliable things we all can do to make our body a place where cancer is not welcome.
 The remainder of this article discusses two proven facts about destroying cancer cells, and doing it without adversely affecting normal cells.

 The first proven fact is that cancer cells need to consume food in the form of glucose every minute of every day and night.
 The second proven fact is that glucose is the only food or nutrient that cancer cells can consume in order to thrive and generate energy.
 (The facts just mentioned were first brought to light by Dr. Otto Warburg, the winner of the 1931 Nobel Prize).